jncraton/operating-systems-cpsc4420/lectures/25-file-api.md

 ----------

 - Store data in 512 byte blobs called sectors (other sizes are possible)
-- Conceptially, an array of sectors
+- Conceptually, an array of sectors
 - The processor can request that an ordered group of sectors be transferred to RAM or vice versa

 ---